peter-mcconnell/petermcconnell.com/content/posts/hugo.md

 ### static web files

-I've heard about Hugo for years but never gave it a try and knew from the criteria above that it should solve getting me the static assets quickly.
+I've heard about Hugo for years but never had the opportunity to try it out and knew from the criteria I had that it should solve getting me the static assets quickly.
 Even if it didn't turn out to be the _right_ tool, I knew experimentation would be cheap.

 Install was super easy: https://gohugo.io/installation/linux/